danschultzer/coherence_assent/README.md

       ]
 ```

-Strategies for Twitter, Facebook, Google and Github are included.
+Now start (or restart) your Phoenix app, and visit `http://localhost:4000/registrations/new`.
+You'll see a "Sign in with Github" link.

+## Custom provider

 You can add your own strategy.
 Here's an example of an OAuth 2.0 implementation:

 ```elixir
 defmodule TestProvider do